Nukotani/Klien-absen-CLI-Elearning-Madrasah/README.md

 I gladly accept pull requests.

-**If you're using Windows or Mac or smth, rewrite it yourself.
+**If you're using Windows or Mac or smth, rewrite the code yourself.
 I don't give shit about OSs other than Linux.**

 # What's New
 I rewrote this project in C. Also, I no longer use curl.